Haringey Council on social media

 These accounts are monitored during standard working hours only.
 If you wish to contact the council about a service-related matter we recommend you use the reporting tools and contact numbers given on this website - see our A-Z of services, contact and report a problem pages.

 We will try to respond to your questions sent through Twitter and other social media channels where we can provide a quick answer, or signpost you to the correct web page / customer service team.

 - Find out more about what happens when you send a report via Twitter here.

-Please note we will not respond to any abusive, offensive, malicious or politically motivated tweets or comments sent through social media, or use social media to engage in discussions over council policy and processes.
+Please note: we will not respond to any abusive, offensive, malicious or politically motivated tweets or comments sent through social media, tweets or comments sent from from spam or suspected spam accounts, or use social media to engage in discussions over council policy and processes.
 Any such comments or tags added to our social media channels will be removed.

 For specific service-related problems or to send us your feedback, please use one of the online options on our contact page.